JuliaDynamics/LightSumTypes.jl/README.md

 structs to facilitate its integration within other libraries.

-The `@sumtype` macro takes inspiration from [SumTypes.jl](https://github.com/MasonProtter/SumTypes.jl), but it offers a much more simple interface.
+The `@sumtype` macro takes inspiration from [SumTypes.jl](https://github.com/MasonProtter/SumTypes.jl), but it offers a much more simple and idiomatic interface.
 Working with it is almost like working with `Union` types.

 ## Construction